kiwiriver/handon_light_scattering/README.md

 # Basic scattering methods for radiative transfer simulations

 This package demonstrates basic single and multiple light scattering methods.
-The multiple scattering simulations require the knowledge of the single scattering properties from individual particles, and can provide the diffuse reflected and transmitted radiance from the multiple scattering among a collection of the particles.
 Details description of this package is in the document (https://github.com/kiwiriver/handon_light_scattering/blob/main/Handon_LightScattering_Practice.pdf).